-Work groups of various types are becoming increasingly important to the modern organization.
-Consequently group facilitation skills are emerging as a core competency for managers, leaders, consultants and anyone who works with groups.
+Teams of various types are becoming increasingly important to all 21st eentury organizations ranging from private for-profit organizations to non-profits and non-governmental organizations to unions, cooperatives and coalitions.
+Consequently group facilitation skills are emerging as a core competency for managers, leaders, consultants, organizers and anyone who works with groups.
 Group facilitation refers to a process in which a person(s) acceptable to group members is designated to help a group improve its effectiveness at identifying and solving problems, and making decisions.
 In this role the facilitator agrees to be substantively neutral and to have no substantive decision-making authority.
 However, facilitation skills can be used by individuals involved in the substance of the conversation in the roles of facilitative leader or facilitative trainer or consultant.

 This course focuses on the skills of "micro facilitation" - the ability to design an effective group decision-making or problem solving event and then to say or do the right things during the meeting to facilitate the group's ability to achieve its goals.
 The course will deal with face-to-face, video-conferencing/webinar and virtual group work.
 The course is heavily experiential.
-Each face-to-face class will involve actual group activity and practice facilitation with feedback from peers and the instructor.
+The mandatory in-person class sessions will involve actual group activity and practice facilitation with feedback from peers and the instructor.